huifang00/Deli-Rush/README.md

 ## Screenshot of Deli Rush
 Click [here](ScreenshotOfDeliRush.pdf) for screenshots of Deli Rush application.

-## ID & Password for log in the application
+## ID & Password for log in the application as customer
 ***Staff/Student ID: 123456***<br/>
 ***Password: pw123***